-To help manage your cholesterol levels and keep your cardiovascular system healthy, the American Heart Association (AHA) recommends limiting your intake of saturated and trans fats.
+To help manage your cholesterol levels and keep your cardiovascular system healthy, the

 Common sources of saturated fats include red meat and high-fat dairy products, such as butter, cream, whole milk, and full-fat cheese.
 Trans fats are found in some animal products and used to be added to margarine, shortening, and store-bought pastries.

 The AHA also advises that you should eat a wide variety of:

 - whole grains

 These plant-based foods are rich sources of cholesterol-lowering fiber and plant compounds, known as plant stanols and sterols.

 Other nutritious choices include lean cuts of poultry and fish, which contain less saturated fat than red meats.
 Fatty fish such as salmon, tuna, herring, and sardines are excellent sources of heart-healthy omega-3 fatty acids.

 If you have a busy schedule, adding cholesterol-friendly slow cooker recipes to your menu is a convenient and delicious way to prepare nutritious meals.

 Overwhelmed by all the options out there?
 We’ve got some tasty low-cholesterol slow cooker recipes for breakfast, lunch, and dinner to get you started.